Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 How long is she with Springdale when she is whelping?

 She will come to us 5-7 days before she is due with her litter.
-This gives her time to settle into our house, get used to seeing the whelping box.
-It is important that she becomes very comfortable with being in our house and being with us all the time.
-She will go home after puppies go home.
-This will be around 8 weeks of age.
+This gives her time to settle into our house, get used to her whelping box.
+It is important that she becomes very comfortable with being in our house and receiving love from our family before she gives birth.
+She will go home the same day the puppies go home at 8 weeks old.

 Can we visit her when she has the puppies?

-The Guardian home may schedule visits to spend time with mom after the babies are 3 weeks old.
+The Guardian home may pre-schedule visits to spend time with mom after the babies are 4 weeks old.
 This allows mom time to settle in with her babies.
-We encourage the families to schedule these visits so she can "show off" her babies to you.
-She will be very proud for you to meet the babies and excited to see you.
+We encourage the families to schedule these visits early so she can "show off" her babies to you.
+She will be very proud for you to meet the babies and excited to see you and love her.

 Does this negatively affect the dog emotionally to go from the guardian home to the breeder's home?